mendix/google-maps/README.md

 Mendix 6

 ## Properties
-* Api key; The google maps Javascript API v3 does not require an API key to function correctly.
+* API key; The google maps Javascript API v3 does not require an API key to function correctly.
 However, google strongly encourages you to load the maps API using an APIs key
-* Address; Attribute containing address.
+* Address attribute containing address.
 Use names of known places such as cities, streets, etc

 ## Issues
 Please report issues at https://github.com/mendixlabs/google-maps/issues.